Last Updated on April 28, 2021 by Maggie Sutton

 For most potential buyers, federal interest rates don’t matter nearly as much as their credit history.
 That’s because the mortgage loan interest rate you get from a bank is largely determined by your credit score.
 People with lower credit scores typically pay higher interest rates.
 The difference in rates can add hundreds of dollars to your monthly mortgage payment.
 The smart way to go is to improve your credit score.

 If you haven’t checked your credit lately, you may want to take a look at it.
 Every American is entitled to one free annual credit report from each of the three major credit bureaus.
-To get your report, go to www.AnnualCreditReport.com.
 But note, these reports will not contain your actual score.
 For that, you may need to pay a small fee.
-Many banks and credit card companies also offer credit score checks to their customers for free, so check to see if this service is available to you before paying for your score.
+Many banks and credit card companies also offer credit score checks to their customers for free.
+Be sure to check if this service is available to you before paying for your score.

 FICO scores (the most commonly used credit scores) range from 300 to 850.
 If yours is 670 or above, you’ll qualify for a better interest rate on a loan.
 If your score is less than 670, here are some ways to improve it: